 - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the group with those laws and regulations.
-These procedures included, but were not limited to: - Making enquiries of management; - Reviewing Board meeting minutes; - Reviewing the nature of legal professional fees; - Reviewing Regulatory News Service announcements. - We also identified the risks of material misstatement of the financial statements due to fraud.
-We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls and revenue recognition, inappropriate application of the going concern assessment in the financial statements and management bias in determining key accounting estimates and judgements used in relation to the fair valuation of unquoted financial assets and assets held for sale.
-We addressed this by challenging the estimates/judgements made by management when auditing these significant accounting estimates/judgements (refer to the key audit matter and going concern sections above). - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures, which included, but were not limited to testing of journals, reviewing key accounting judgements for evidence of bias (refer to the key audit matter and going concern sections above) and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business. - Our review of non-compliance with laws and regulations incorporated the listed parent company.
+These procedures included, but were not limited to: - Making enquiries of management; - Reviewing Board minutes; - Obtaining confirmation from group's solicitor on litigations and directors on compliance with laws and regulations; - Reviewing the nature of legal and professional fees; - Reviewing Regulatory News Service announcements; and - Reviewing post balance sheet events. - We also identified the risks of material misstatement of the financial statements due to fraud.
+We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls and revenue recognition, inappropriate application of the going concern assessment in the financial statements and management bias in determining key accounting estimates and judgements used in relation to the classification and valuation of convertible loan notes.
+We addressed this by challenging the estimates/judgements made by management when auditing these significant accounting estimates/judgements (refer to the key audit matter and going concern sections above). - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures, which included, but were not limited to testing of journals, reviewing key accounting judgements for evidence of bias (refer to the key audit matter and going concern sections above) and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.

+• Our review of non-compliance with laws and regulations incorporated the listed parent company.
 The risk of actual or suspected non-compliance was not sufficiently significant to our audit to result in our response being identified as a key audit matter.